 Return to work after Paternity Leave

 You’re entitled to return to the same job following paternity leave.
-A European Court of Justice case in September 2013 (Halliday v Creation Consumer Finance Ltd) found that an employee absent on parental leave could be made redundant, as long as the reason for the dismissal was not the parental leave (this applies to both maternity leave and paternity leave too).
+A European Court of Justice case in September 2013 (Halliday v Creation Consumer Finance Ltd) found that an employee absent on parental leave could be made redundant, as long as the reason for the dismissal was not the parental leave (this will apply to maternity leave and paternity leave too).

-Shared Parental Leave has been introduced and Additional Paternity Leave and Pay has been abolished.
+Additional Paternity Leave – from 5th April 2015 Shared Parental Leave will be introduced and Additional Paternity Leave and Pay will be abolished.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.